 Depending on your preference, the top table can take many different arrangements.
 Here’s a list of arrangements that you can choose from:

 Just the two of us!

-A table for the bride and groom alone, this option is for those wishing to be at the focal point of the room.
-Traditionally the groom would sit on the right of the bride.
+A table for the wedding couple alone, this option is for those wishing to be at the focal point of the room.
+Traditionally, for binary couples, the groom would sit on the right of the bride.

 The PARTY table

-A long rectangular table with the bride and groom in the center is the traditional table setting for the top table.
-The maid of honour and best man sit on either side of the bride and groom.
+A round table with the wedding couple in the center is the traditional table setting for the top table.
+The maid of honour and best man sit on either side of the couple.
 The groom’s men and bridesmaids then sit on either side of the maid of honour and best man.
-You may prefer to have the groomsmen and braids maids sitting in alternate positions (if you are doing some matchmaking in your bridal party this may be a good idea!)
+You may prefer to have the groomsmen and bride’s maids sitting in alternate positions (if you are doing some matchmaking in your bridal party this may be a good idea!)

 The FAMILY table